-- Guilty Pleasures: Wholly guilty
+- Guilty Pleasures: Wholly guilty.

 - Mal A Proper: Johnny Nogerelli, whose verbal garbling produces gems such as turning "menstruation" into "mentalstration".

 - Must Not Die a Virgin: Intentionally invoked and set to music, with the song "Let's Do It For Our Country".
-Louis brings his girlfriend down to the bomb shelter, where a confederate sounds the bomb siren to make her think it's The End of the World as We Know It.
+Louis brings Sharon down to the bomb shelter, where a confederate sounds the bomb siren to make her think it's The End of the World as We Know It.
 Cue an incredibly Narmful song where she sings about volunteering for the war, contrasting with his rather less patriotic intentions.
 Then she realizes the siren has stopped, opens the shelter door, and trips over his friends listening at the door.